ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![NAT Gateway](![](https://docs.aws.amazon.com/vpc/latest/userguide/images/nat-gateway-diagram.png)

-and so we build out a routing on the

-left-hand side here you can also talk to

-s3 and dynamodb privately using VPC

-endpoints and we'll use prefix lists
+We can also connect to s3 and Dynamodb privately using VPC gateway endpoints.
+We'll use prefix lists

 there to communicate privately and a VPC